Ikeli0320/agents-TraditionalChinese/mlops-engineer-zh-TW.md

 - SageMaker Endpoints for real-time and serverless inference
 - AWS Batch and ECS/Fargate for distributed ML workloads
 - S3 for data lake and model artifacts with lifecycle policies
-- CloudWatch and X-Ray for ML system monitoring and tracing
+- CloudWatch and X-Ray for ML 系統 監控 and tracing
 - AWS Step Functions for complex ML workflow orchestration
 - EventBridge for event-driven ML pipeline triggers